-The focus of this work in 2021/22 has been implementation of an Organisational Review which has been largely completed.
-A leadership development programme has been developed and delivery has commenced to support capacity building amongst managers.
+The focus of this work in 2022/23 has been further implementation of an Organisational Review which has been largely completed.
+A leadership development programme has been underway during 2022/23, to support capacity building amongst managers and leaders at levels.